General-Purpose $f$-DP Estimation and Auditing in a Black-Box Setting: Experiments

 \subsection{Interpretation of the results}

-Our experiments empirically showcase details of our methods' concrete performance.
 For Goal 1 (estimation), we see in Figure \ref{fig:estimation_mse} the fast decay of the estimation error of $\hat T_h$ for the optimal trade-off curve.
-The estimation error decays fast in $n_1$, regardless of whether there are plateau values in the sense of Assumption \ref{ass1} (e.g. Laplace Mechanism) or not (e.g. Gaussian Mechanism).
+The estimation error decays quickly in $n_1$, regardless of whether there are plateau values in the sense of Assumption \ref{ass1} (e.g. Laplace Mechanism) or not (e.g. Gaussian Mechanism).
 These quantitative results are supplemented by the visualizations in Figures~\ref{fig:gaussian}--\ref{fig:sgd}, where we depict the largest distance of $\hat T_h$ and $T$ in $1000$ simulation runs (captured by the red band).
 Even for the modest sample size of $n_1 = 10^3$, this band is fairly tight and for $n_1 = 10^5$ the estimation error is almost too minute to plot.
 We find this convergence astonishingly fast.
 It may be partly explained by the estimator $\hat T_h$ being structurally similar to $T$ - after all $\hat T_h$ is also designed to be a trade-off curve for an almost optimal LR test.
 The approximation over the entire unit interval corresponds to the uniform convergence guarantee in Theorem~\ref{theo:1}.